 GO Bonds of the State may be authorized by a vote of three-fifths of the members of each house of the General Assembly or by a majority of the voters at a general election.
 See "STATE OF ILLINOIS-Constitutional Provisions Relating to Long-Term Borrowing."
-The Bond Act, which has been approved by the requisite three-fifths vote of each house of the General Assembly, authorizes the issuance of multiple capital and special purpose GO Bonds in the aggregate amount of \$57,717,925,743, excluding GO refunding bonds.
-The Series 2019B Bonds constitute refunding bonds under the Bond Act.
+The Bond Act, which has been approved by the requisite three-fifths vote of each house of the General Assembly, authorizes the issuance of multiple capital and special purpose GO Bonds in the aggregate amount of \$78,256,839,969, excluding GO refunding bonds.
+The State's authorization to issue GO Bonds was substantially increased during Fiscal Year 2019 as a result of the enactment of the State's Rebuild Illinois (as hereinafter defined) capital plan.
+See "STATE FINANCIAL INFORMATION-REBUILD ILLINOIS CAPITAL PLAN" herein.